 In 1994, the NYPD instituted the COMPSTAT system, which records the statistics of arrests by type and the amount of summonses issued.
 Summonses are tickets written by police officers in lieu of arrest for a crime that directs the recipient of the summons to appear in court to face charges.
 Marijuana violations, disorderly conduct, and obstruction of governmental administration (OGA) are crimes for which summonses are typically issued.
 The plaintiffs alleged that since the institution of the COMPSTAT system, the number of summonses issued has increased of 500%, and that more than half (50.5%) of these charges are dismissed later on.

-Plaintiffs allege that the NYPD employs an illegal quota system for summonses, arrests, and quality-of-life violations.
-An officer's ability to meet quotas, plaintiffs claim, is linked to officer promotion and demotion.
+The plaintiffs alleged that the NYPD employs an illegal quota system for summonses, arrests, and quality-of-life violations.
+An officer's ability to meet quotas, plaintiffs claimed, is linked to officer promotion and demotion.
 This scheme was found by an arbitrator to be illegal under New York labor law.

-As part of an effort to meet the quota system, plaintiffs allege, NYPD Precinct commanders ordered officers to issue summons in cases in which there was no probable cause of a crime being committed, plaintiffs claim.
+As alleged by the plaintiffs, as part of an effort to meet the quota system NYPD Precinct commanders ordered officers to issue summonses in cases in which there was no probable cause of a crime being committed.
 They introduced tape recordings of two precinct commanders issuing orders for officers to issue summonses and 'articulate' violations of the law after-the-fact.
-The plaintiffs further allege that this policy was disproportionately enforced in minority communities in Brooklyn, the Bronx and Queens.
-They allege that as a result, they have been falsely arrested and denied their right to peaceable assemble in their own communities.
+The plaintiffs further alleged that this policy was disproportionately enforced in minority communities in Brooklyn, the Bronx and Queens.
+As a result, they have been falsely arrested and denied their right to peaceable assemble in their own communities.